GarrettLab/HabitatConnectivity/geohabnet/cran-comments.md

        'geodata'.
 ```

 This is a re submission with minor changes as mentioned in news.md.
 The package was earlier archived on 05/28/24 due to archival of one of its dependency.
-Since, `geodata` is back on cran, resubmitting the package for the consideration.

-The review comments are dated as feedback received and the submission addressing them.
+In this version I have
+* Rewritten some documentation
+* Removed dependency with `Geodata` package

 ## First submission